bsaund/musicbox/README.md

 - Install raspbian using the [image writer utility](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/).
 - Boot into raspbian.
 For convenience, enable ssh and VNC in the `Raspberry Pi Configuration` using the main system menu.
 You can then use Remmina from ubuntu to remote-desktop into the pi.
 - [Optional] Set a static IP for the raspberry pi in your router.
+- Connect to your bluetooth speakers, play some test sounds.

 ## Install mopidy
 - Follow the [mopidy install instructions for raspian](https://docs.mopidy.com/en/latest/installation/raspberrypi/#how-to-for-raspbian).
 Be sure to `sudo addusr mopidy` to audio and bluetooth groups